azher-alnabi/stable-diffusion-float-point-analysis/README.md

-# Comprehensive Image Fidelity Data Analysis: fp16 vs fp32
+# Comprehensive Image Fidelity Analysis: fp16 vs fp32

 I attempted to analyze the impact of floating point precision loss on image fidelity in the context of Stable Diffusion image rendering.
 This is a work in progress (WIP)
 * Compares pixels of rendered images between the fp16 model and the fp32 model